GOODBYE VISUAL BASIC, GOODBYE

 Love of nature

 Shrine festival worship ties in with the third affirmation of Shinto, which is a love of nature.
-Scriptures tell us that all of creation bears witness to the sovereign power of the Creator.
-But the Shinto affirmation of nature elevates nature so each unusual rock or tree is given the status of a minor deity.
+Scripture tells us that all of creation bears witness to the sovereign power of the Creator.
+But the Shinto affirmation of nature elevates nature to the point that each unusual rock or tree is given the status of a minor deity.
 Hence the Japanese saying, there are over eight million gods (yaoyorozu no kami).

 Because this spiritual error is deeply ingrained in the Japanese worldview, gospel teachers must clearly preach the words of Christ, “I am the Way and the Truth and the Life.
 No one comes to the Father except through me” (John 14:6 ESV).
 Without a clear understanding of this Japanese people may believe that Jesus Christ is another one of many gods, but miss that he is the one and only Creator God.
 Jesus came to affirm the true intended order of the creation by revealing Himself at the pinnacle.
+If other good things, such as family or nature are elevate above Jesus Christ, they become idols.
+In essence, the good becomes the enemy of the best.
 This truth about the ultimate authority of Christ will resound with the strong desire in the Japanese heart for harmony and proper order, if they can only see it.
 As the Apostle Paul wrote, “He is before all things, and in him all things hold together” (Colossians 1:17 NASB).

 The final affirmation of Shinto is physical cleanliness.
 Taking baths, washing the hands, and rinsing out the mouth are all encouraged because of Shinto’s emphasis on ritual purity.
 In the past, believers practiced misogi, ritual bathing in a river near the shrine.
 In recent years it is more common to merely to wash hands and rinse out the mouth in a washbasin provided within the shrine grounds.
 Because Jesus came to make us truly clean, there are many ways we can use this affirmation as a “redemptive analogy” for the Gospel.
 Imagine the impact of a sermon that contrasted ritual Shinto washing in water with Ephesians 5:26 (“washing with water through the word” NASB), or 1 Corinthians 6:11b (“you were washed… in the Name of the Lord Jesus Christ and by the Spirit of our God” NASB).

 Taking the time to understand and prayerfully consider some of the influences of Shinto on Japanese culture can be very beneficial to a Christian who would like to share the Gospel in Japan.
-If you are interested in learning more about Shinto you can read online a paper I wrote called The Theology of Shinto at:
+This article originally came from a paper I wrote called The Theology of Shinto.
+If you are interested, you can read the original paper at:

 Dr. David K. Clark, Shinto, A religion profile from International Students, Inc., (Colorado Springs, CO: ISI, 2004), [book on-line] available at http://www.isionline.org/pdfs/Shinto%202004.pdf, Internet, accessed November, 2013.